-'''

-sp_displayroles physician_role, "display_info"

-Role name = physician_role

-Locked : NO

-Date of Last Password Change : Oct 31 1999 3:33PM

-Password expiration interval = 5

-Password expired : NO

-Minimum password length = 4

-Maximum failed logins = 10

-Current failed logins = 3

-'''

-When you specify the optional parameter expand_up or expand_down all directly granted roles contained by or containing the specified role name are displayed.

-Only a System Administrator or a System Security Officer can execute sp_displayroles to display information on roles activated by any other user.
-Any user can execute sp_displayroles to see his or her own active roles.
+sp displayroles physician role, "display info" Role name = physician role Locked: NO Date of Last Password Change : Oct 31 1999 3:33PM Password expiration interval = 5 Password expired : NO Minimum password length = 4 Maximum failed logins = 10 Current failed logins = 3Usage When you specify the optional parameter expand_up or expand_down all directly granted roles contained by or containing the specified role name are displayed.
+Permissions Only a System Administrator can execute sp_displayroles to display information on roles granted to any other user.
+All users can execute sp_displayroles to see the roles granted to them.